 While the pandemic forced events that were already planned to be held online throughout 2020, we can expect to see events planned as virtual from the start in 2021.
-Virtual events will continue to improve as more tools and services become available to make hosting large online gatherings and conferences easier.
+Virtual events will continue to improve as more tools and services become available to make hosting large online gatherings

 Another reason these virtual events are here to stay, beyond on-going safety concerns, is that many companies have learned that virtual events give them access to a brand-new audience since virtual events are more accessible than in-person gatherings.
 Factors like cost, travel restrictions, visa issues, etc., are no longer a concern with virtual events.
 This allows for higher attendance and participation, with a lower cost for people and a higher ROI.

 With many teams working remotely in 2020 and continuing to do so in 2021, communication between co-workers and teams will continue to improve.
 With remote working, companies have experienced benefits such as shorter meetings and brief and concise communications, allowing everyone to make more efficient use of their time.

 Beyond the benefits of communication between co-workers and teams, businesses also need to look at how they can improve their prospect and customer communications.
 Retaining your current customers is crucial in these difficult times, so this is a good time to reevaluate your communication strategies and find ways to engage with your existing customers.